isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 over.
 Attendees networked and mingled after the talks, connecting with other science enthusiasts.
-The Science Café provided participants an opportunity to ponder the origins of the universe and music’s role in transmitting the movements of the firmaments.
-Although string theory remains an incomplete framework for unifying physics awaiting further technological advancements and verification, it remains a compelling Theory of Everything pushing us to reimagine how we make sense of the cosmos.&nbsp;</p>
+The Science Café provided participants an opportunity to ponder the origins of the universe and music’s role in transmitting the movements of the firmaments.</p>
+<p>Although string theory remains an incomplete framework for unifying physics
+awaiting further technological advancements and verification, it remains a compelling <a href="https://www.quantamagazine.org/why-is-m-theory-the-leading-candidate-for-theory-of-everything-20171218/" rel="noopener nofollow" target="_blank">Theory of Everything</a> pushing us to reimagine how we make sense of the cosmos.&nbsp;</p>
 <h4><strong>The Quantum Café–Sip, Chat, and Compute</strong></h4>
 <p>Want to continue exploring the quantum realm?
 Join us at <a href="https://www.science.edu.sg/whats-on/workshops-activities/science-cafe/the-quantum-caf%C3%A9-sip--chat--and-compute" rel="noopener nofollow" target="_blank">Science Café: Quantum Computing</a> on